Climate and Average Weather Year Round in New Delhi India

 In New Delhi, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

-The clearer part of the year in New Delhi begins around September 2 and lasts for 10 months, ending around July 5.
-On October 14, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 96% of the time, and overcast or mostly cloudy 4% of the time.
+The clearer part of the year in New Delhi begins around September 3 and lasts for 10 months, ending around July 5.

-The cloudier part of the year begins around July 5 and lasts for 1.9 months, ending around September 2.
-On July 31, the cloudiest day of the year, the sky is overcast or mostly cloudy 59% of the time, and clear, mostly clear, or partly cloudy 41% of the time.
+The cloudier part of the year begins around July 5 and lasts for 1.9 months, ending around September 3.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in New Delhi varies very significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in New Delhi is July, with an average of 16.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 55% on July 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 New Delhi experiences extreme seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 9.3 months, from January 9 to October 18, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 4, with an average total accumulation of 6.9 inches.
+The rainy period of the year lasts for 9.3 months, from January 9 to October 19, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in New Delhi is August, with an average rainfall of 6.7 inches.

-The rainless period of the year lasts for 2.7 months, from October 18 to January 9.
-The least rain falls around November 15, with an average total accumulation of 0.1 inches.
+The rainless period of the year lasts for 2.7 months, from October 19 to January 9.
+The month with the least rain in New Delhi is November, with an average rainfall of 0.1 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.